umeshkumhar/backupdr-client/docs/DiskPoolAPI.md

 # **ListGcpVaultPool**
 > ListDiskPoolRest ListGcpVaultPool(ctx, optional)
 Get a list of GCP vault pools.
-This operation is network costly and UI needs to cache the result
+This operation is network costly and UI needs to cache the result.
+It requires backupdr.managementServers.viewStorage IAM permission

 ### Required Parameters